Slideshow image

 I’m sure those folks in Duren are overjoyed to see you Jerry.
 You know exactly how they feel and all can encourage each other.
 Pray the Holy Spirit will surround you all in the Father’s love and give you His joy and strength.❤️

-Anita C Turner over 1 year ago
+Anita C Turner about 2 years ago

 I am so blessed to know that God shows up on overcrowded buses, in bombshelters, in subway tunnels and at pizza parlors.
 I am anxious to hear who He sits you next to on the plane ride home....oh, to be a fly on the wall next to that lucky soul.
 See you later gator!!!!

-Steve Carlson over 1 year ago
+Steve Carlson about 2 years ago

 Thank you, Pastor Jerry, for fresh, detailed stories of what it can look like to show godly character.
 They inspire me to reach out when I’m “on the bus”, as it were.
 My life is not my own.
 And God sometimes shows us earthly results in real time!
 Praying for rest and relationships in Düren.

-Marilyn Holms over 1 year ago
+Marilyn Holms about 2 years ago

 Jerry,